5 Countries Offering Free Tuition & Scholarships to International Students in 2022

-According to Studyinnorway.no, students at state universities and university colleges do not pay tuition fees (private universities may have a different standard).
-This is true for all levels, including undergraduate studies, Masters programmes and Ph.D. programmes.
+According to Studyinnorway.no, students at state universities and university colleges in Norway do not pay tuition fees (private universities may have a different standard).
+This is true for all levels, including undergraduate studies, Master’s programs, and Ph.D. programs.
 However, students will have to pay a semester fee of NOK 300-600 each semester.
-In order to take an exam this fee will have to be paid in full.
-But the fee also grants you membership in the local student welfare organisation, which in turn entitles you to several benefits.
-These benefits may include on campus health services, counselling, access to sports facilities and cultural activities.
+In order to take an exam, this fee will have to be paid in full.
+But the fee also grants you membership in the local student welfare organization, which in turn entitles you to several benefits.
+These benefits may include on-campus health services, counseling, access to sports facilities and cultural activities.

 Payment of the semester fee is also neccessary to get an official student card that, among other things, gives you reduced fares on most forms of public transport and lower ticket prices to various cultural events.

 The majority of undergraduate programs are taught only in Norwegian, and international students need to demonstrate proof of proficiency in Norwegian in order to study at this level.
 At master’s and PhD level, English language programs are far more common and free tuition still applies.

 Generally, Northern European nations (known as the Nordic countries), Denmark, Finland, Iceland, Norway and Sweden all offer opportunities to study for free or at a low cost.
 For the sake of specificity, only two (2) of these countries will be mentioned in this article.